 Section 6.
 Meetings of Board

 Regular Meetings.
-The Board of Directors shall hold regular meetings at such times and places as they may agree upon or the President may direct at least twice annually.
-Meetings shall take place during the months of January, March and October (just preceding the Annual Meeting) unless circumstances exist to make such dates inadvisable.
-In such circumstances, the Board meeting shall be rescheduled to the next available month.
-The Board of Directors may provide, by resolution, the time and place for holding additional regular meetings without other notice than such resolution.
+The Board of Directors shall hold quarterly regular meetings at such times and places as they may agree upon or the President may direct.
+In-person meetings shall take place at least twice during the year.
+At least one in-person shall be in conjunction with the Annual Meeting.

 Special Meetings.
 Special meetings of the Board of Directors may be called by or at the request of the President or by the Secretary upon request of at least three (3) members of the Board, and shall be held at such times and places as the Board or the President shall determine.

-Special Meetings – Conference by Telephone.
 Special meetings of the Board of Directors may be held by means of telephone conferences or equipment of similar communications by means of which all Directors participating in the meeting can hear each other.
 Participating in a meeting by telephone or similar communications equipment shall constitute presence in person at the special meeting.

-Steering Committee Meetings.
-Meetings of the Steering Committee shall be called at the pleasure of the President or the Board in accordance with the requirements of these Bylaws relating to meetings of the Board.

 Notice.
-Meetings of the Board of Directors and/or Steering Committee shall be called on not less that ten (10) days notice before the date of the meeting; Provided, however, that such notice of the meeting may be waived by a member’s attendance in person or by the declaration of an emergency, coupled by a bona fide attempt to give actual notice, by the President or Secretary when calling the meeting.
+Meetings of the Board of Directors shall be called with ten (10) days prior notice before the date of the meeting; provided, however, that such notice of the meeting may be waived by a member’s attendance in person or by the declaration of an emergency, coupled by a bona fide attempt to give actual notice, by the President or Secretary when calling the meeting.

 Quorum.
 A majority of the certified members of the Board of Directors shall constitute a quorum to convene for the transaction of any business.
-For meetings of the Steering Committee, a majority of certified members of the Steering Committee shall constitute a quorum.

 Vote.
-Each Director shall have one vote and all questions shall be decided by a majority vote, except as otherwise provided for by these Bylaws, but, in the case of an equality of votes, the President shall have a second or deciding vote.
+Each Director shall have one vote and all questions shall be decided by a majority vote, except as otherwise provided for by these Bylaws, but, in the case of an equality of votes, the President shall have a deciding vote.
+The Board shall determine the method of voting.

 Section 7.
 General Powers and Duties of Board.
-The Board of Directors shall have the supervision, control, management and direction of the affairs of the Association; shall execute the policies and decisions of the membership of the Board; shall prosecute actively the Association’s objectives; and shall have discretion in the disbursement of all funds coming to the Association.
+The Board of Directors shall exercise financial and legal oversight of the Association and shall set the policies for the organization.

+Subject to the availability of funds, the Board shall hire an Executive Director.
+To promote the efficient and effective operation of the Association, the Executive Director shall develop the annual budget for Board approval, hire and manage staff, and oversee grants to ensure compliance.
+The Board may task the Executive Director with additional duties as necessary.

 It may appoint committees or agents to carry on the work of the Association under its direction.